MysteryBlokHed/YOLO-Spammer/README.md

 `THREAD COUNT` should just be an integer.
 `ADD INTERVAL` should be `y` or `n`.

-After either run method, you will see output of each message spammed, and the POST status code.
-The result status code should be **`200`**.
+After either run method, you will see what the message sent was.
+If the POST result code is not `200`, it will be logged.